brettz9/intl-dom/README.md

   // Optional options object
   {
-    // TODO: document meaning of each and in relation to defaults
+    // The following have the same meaning as the properties of the same
+    //   name (see the subsection "Arguments and defaults" of the "i8n"
+    //   section), but, if given, they will override the default value
+    //   that is described there.
     // Applied after individual substitutions (and each item in the array
     //   pipes to the next)
     allSubstitutions: defaultAllSubstitutions,